kube-logging/telemetry-controller/README.md

 If you find this project useful, help us:

 - Support the development of this project and star this repo! :star:
-- If you use the Logging operator in a production environment, add yourself to the list of production [adopters](https://github.com/kube-logging/logging-operator/blob/master/ADOPTERS.md).:metal: <br>
 - Help new users with issues they may encounter :muscle:
 - Send a pull request with your new features and bug fixes :rocket: